Chris Carpenter: Cy Young Award winner (2005)

 For the second consecutive season, the Cardinals repeated as Central division champions, and won at least 100 games with the best record in the National League.
 Carpenter set career bests with a 2.83 ERA, 213 strikeouts, 241 2/3 innings, seven complete games, four shutouts and a 21–5 record. as the club won 26 of his 33 regular season starts.
-While not a leader in any one major statistical category in 2005—aside from leading MLB in complete games—he was the only pitcher to finish in the top five in all MLB in the pitching Triple Crown categories (ERA, wins and strikeouts).
+While not a leader in any one major statistical category in 2005—aside from leading MLB in complete games—he was the only pitcher to finish in the top five in all of MLB in the pitching Triple Crown categories (ERA, wins and strikeouts).
 In road games, he went 12–1 in 15 starts with a 2.90 ERA, ranking fifth in the NL.
 The .923 winning percentage on the road is highest in franchise history for all pitchers with at least 10 wins on the road.
 He was the first Cardinals pitcher to strike out 200 in a season since José DeLeón in 1989.

 Finally healthy for an entire season, Carpenter pitched in the postseason for the first time in his career, debuting on October 4 against the Padres in Game 1 of the National League Division Series (NLDS).
 In six shutout innings, he earned the win in an 8–5 margin, but left due to hand cramping.
 The Cardinals defeated the Padres in the NLDS but fell to the Astros in the National League Championship Series (NLCS).
 His combined postseason totals were a 2–0 record with a 2.14 ERA in 21 innings.

 After winning several awards for his regular season performance, Carpenter was the National League Cy Young Award winner.
 He amassed 19 first-place votes for 132 points while runner-up Dontrelle Willis of the Florida Marlins garnered 112 total points.
-Carpenter became just the second pitcher in team history to win a Cy Young since Gibson, who had last won in 1970.
+Carpenter became just the second pitcher in team history to win a Cy Young Award since Gibson, who had last won in 1970.
 He won the Major League Baseball Players Association (MLBPA) Players Choice Award for the National League Outstanding Pitcher, and the Sporting News Award for the National League Pitcher of the Year.
 He also won the This Year in Baseball Starting Pitcher of the Year Award.
 To recognize his selection as the NL Outstanding Pitcher, MLBPA Trust contributed $20,000 to Kristen's Gift in Lebanon, New Hampshire.
 The St. Louis chapter of the Baseball Writers' Association of America (BBWAA) selected him, along with Albert Pujols, as co-St. Louis Baseball Man of the Year Award winners.
 He finished eighth in the NL MVP voting, the highest placement of all pitchers.